open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/create-component-version.md

 ## Bundle Composed Components

 If you have created multiple components according to the instructions above, you can bundle them into a single archive entity.
-This can be done by creating a transport archive.
+This can be done by creating a transport archive using the common transfer format ([CTF](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/03-storage-backends/ctf.md)).

 The transport archive is the entity that does the transfer between component repositories.
 It is used to transfer entire deployments between